 Yes.
 In property tax foreclosures, once all taxes, fees and costs are paid in full, then the Commissioner or Trustee will file a dismissal of the lawsuit.
 There is no change in the title to the property when the lawsuit is dismissed.

-In bank foreclosures, if the debtor and creditor work out a mutually agreeable arrangement, then the bank can request that the Trustee stop, delay or dismiss the foreclosure.
+In a Deed of Trust foreclosure, if the debtor and creditor work out a mutually agreeable arrangement, then the creditor can request that the Trustee stop, delay or dismiss the foreclosure.

 Yes.
 There are many different reasons why a scheduled sale may not take place as advertised.
 If you will be traveling a distance to a sale, you should call our office before the sale to confirm that it has not been changed.
 If you let us know in advance that you are interested in a property, then we will let you know if the sale is cancelled or postponed.

 The answer is maybe.
 Generally, buildings that are “attached” to the real estate (including mobile homes) become part of the real estate.
 With a “stick built” or modular home, the answer will almost always be that the structure is sold with the land.
 Whether a mobile home is “attached” to the land is partly a factual question and partly a legal question.
 One clue to whether the mobile home is attached is whether the county tax office is taxing the mobile home as part of the real estate or as personal property.
 When in doubt you should consult your own attorney for a legal opinion on the issue.